Tromso in the fall with foliage colors

 Pastel colors of Tromso in the early morning light in winter with faint sunrise light and snow covered houses

-Winter sports are also a big draw here, with cross-country skiing, snowshoeing, and ice fishing being favorite activities of locals and visitors alike.
+Winter sports are also a big draw here during this time of year, with cross-country skiing, snowshoeing, snowmobiling, and ice fishing being favorite pastimes of locals and visitors alike.
+And of course, if you come in the right time during winter, there’s also whale-watching!

 November